machoshi/DB-OT/README.md

-# DB-OT
+# Double-Bounded Optimal Transport for Advanced Clustering and Classification

-This repository stores the source code for the paper "Double-Bounded Optimal Transport for Advanced Clustering and Classification" (AAAI '24), and will be updated with advanced contrastive learning applications.
+This code provides a PyTorch implementation and pretrained models for DB-OT, and will be updated with advanced contrastive learning applications.

 ## Setup

-Follow the steps below to construct the environment for DB-OT
+Follow the steps below to construct the environment for DB-OT.

 ### Requirements